caporaso-lab/cloaked-octo-ninja/README.md

  3. ~~Compute observed species and PD for all evenly sampled OTU tables (``alpha diversity.py -m observed_species,PD_whole_tree``).~~
  4. ~~Generate weighted and unweighted UniFrac distance matrices for all evenly sampled OTU tables (``beta_diversity.py`` - will require identifying the appropriate tree for all)~~ in progress
  5. ~~Determine relevant category for each data set, grouping existing data as necessary (e.g., bin the pH, L_palm/R_palm, skin sites) and compute significantly different OTUs across categories for all evenly sampled OTU tables (``group_significance.py``)~~
- 6. Confirm existence of all necessary data. (group sig results are good; ...)
+ 6. Confirm existence of all necessary data. (group sig results are good but ucrC[_fast] are missing taxa; bdiv and adiv missing ucrC[_fast]) - re-running all ucrC results now, problem was with those OTU picking commands. then need to regen even OTU tables, group sig, adiv and bdiv for these)
  7. Then generate the following tables:
   * table of run times for all runs above (by study) - **needs to be re-generated as some information is outdated due to failed OTU picking runs** [TABLE](https://docs.google.com/spreadsheets/d/1eVTVpV6cDj3yfRlVzd_zss_4WgxwDYrlfNmItdrRg9w/edit#gid=0)
   * table of compare_alpha_diversity.py results for all pairwise comparisons of the above runs (by study)